 First, students may request a Notes Development Editor (NDE).
-NDEs are Notes Editors who work with student authors and provide substantive, stylistic, and organizational advice at any stage of the Notes development process, from formulating an idea to polishing a finished piece.
+NDEs work with student authors to provide substantive, stylistic, and organizational advice at any stage of the Notes development process, from formulating an idea to polishing a finished piece.
 Please note that NDEs are not available for the February drop date but will be available shortly thereafter.

-- NDEs are available to answer any questions you may have about the Notes submission process and to offer feedback on potential topics and ideas.
-There is no deadline to request an NDE for these purposes. - Prior to submission, NDEs will also provide comments on one full draft of a Note per drop date and answer follow-up questions.
-Students must request an NDE and send the full draft to the NDE by two weeks before the drop date.
-The deadlines for requesting an NDE and sending the draft are Monday, March 28 for the April drop date and Friday, June 3 for the June drop date.
+NDEs are available to answer any questions you may have about the submission process and to offer feedback on potential topics and ideas.
+There is no deadline to request an NDE for these purposes.

+Prior to submission, NDEs will also provide comments on one full draft of a Note per drop date and answer follow-up questions.
+The deadlines for requesting an NDE for this purpose are Monday, March 26 for the April 6 drop date and Friday, June 8 at 5:00 PM for the June 17 drop date.